 Recommendations

-Make the most of your half term break and get exploring with a Teacher Art Pass.
+Make the most of your Easter holidays and get exploring with a Teacher Art Pass.

-Take some time for yourself this half term and treat yourself to a culture trip.
+Take some time for yourself during the school holidays and treat yourself to a culture trip.

 Did you know that visiting museums and art galleries can have a positive impact on our wellbeing?
 They offer spaces to be creative, get inspired, and learn more about the world around us.